Fabergé, A New Recipe by Sarah Fabergé

 In 1885, the Tsar commissioned Fabergé to create a special Easter egg for his beloved wife.
 The first imperial Fabergé egg, which became known as the Hen Egg, was so well received that it became traditional for Tsar Alexander III and subsequently his son Tsar Nicholas II to commission a piece from Fabergé for Easter every year.
 These eggs became more elaborate and complicated as time went on and their fame spread around the world.

-The Romanov family were related to many of Europe’s royal families – including the British Crown.
-These families exchanged gifts, and the Romanovs would usually give Fabergé objets, from eggs to timepieces, picture frames, cigarette cases, perfume bottles, table top wear, carved hardstone figures and many other items.
+The Romanov family were related to many European royal families including the British royal family.
+These families exchanged gifts, and the Romanovs would often give Fabergé objets, from eggs to timepieces, picture frames, cigarette cases, perfume bottles, table top wear, carved hardstone figures and many other items.
 Primarily a jeweller, Fabergé invented new ways of working and devised exciting new movements for clockwork pieces.
-The focus was on creativity and perfection and the company was renowned for intricacy of design, the use of different coloured golds, coloured stones and guilloche enamel work.
+The focus was on creativity and perfection.
+The company was renowned for intricacy of design, the use of different coloured golds, coloured stones and guilloche enamel work.
 Peter Carl described himself as an “artist jeweller”.

 As his reputation grew, Peter Carl opened branches in Moscow, Odessa, Kiev and London.
-The company’s royal patronage meant Fabergé was a popular gift, not only amongst the crowned heads Europe but for eminent business people and elites.
+The company’s royal patronage meant Fabergé was a popular gift, not only amongst the crowned heads of Europe but for others wishing to purchase objects of beauty.

-The London branch of Fabergé was in charge of international sales.
-Peter Carl’s youngest son Nikolai (known as Nicholas) moved to London to oversee this branch and such was the company’s reputation that the manager, Mr Bainbridge recalled “On one late afternoon, I remember when she (Queen Alexandra) brought with her the King and Queen of Norway, the King of Greece, the King of Denmark, if I remember rightly, Princess Victoria and Miss Charlotte Knollys.
+The London branch of Fabergé was responsible for international sales (i.e. those outside of Russia).
+Peter Carl’s youngest son Nikolai (known as Nicholas) moved to London to oversee this branch and such was the company’s reputation that the manager, Mr. Bainbridge recalled “On one late afternoon, I remember when she (Queen Alexandra) brought with her the King and Queen of Norway, the King of Greece, the King of Denmark, if I remember rightly, Princess Victoria and Miss Charlotte Knollys.
 It is always the little things which stick in one’s memory, ‘May we open the drawers?’ the Queen asked.”

-Sadly, thanks to commercial deals by the Soviet government – which sold the name to an American businessman – the Fabergé trademark was lost to the family in 1951 after a long legal battle.
-The name still carried such magic that it passed through many hands over the decades and was licenced for a wide variety of items including perfume.
+Sadly, the Fabergé trademark was lost to the family in 1951 after a long legal battle.
+The name still carried such magic that it passed through many hands over the decades and was licensed for a wide variety of items including perfume.

-In 2007, Peter Carl’s great grand-daughters Tatiana Fabergé and Sarah Fabergé – who were both designers themselves – were reunited with the Fabergé trademark when they were invited by the name’s new owners to form a Heritage Council, together with John Andrew, a Fabergé aficionado and friend of Theo Fabergé, to advise on plans to revive Fabergé as a luxury jeweller.
-Geza Von Habsburg, an internationally renowned Fabergé expert and author, joined the board as Curatorial Director and the Fabergé company was relaunched at Goodwood House, Sussex at 9am on the 9th September 2009 with a collection of high jewellery by the late Frederic Zaavy – the first workmaster for almost a century.
-In 2011 Fabergé Eggs were launched during couture week in Paris.
+In 2007, Peter Carl’s great grand-daughters Tatiana Fabergé (who sadly passed away in February this year) and Sarah Fabergé – both of whom had been involved in the design of a number of objects themselves over the years– were reunited with the Fabergé trademark when they were invited by the new owners to form a Heritage Council, together with John Andrew, a Fabergé aficionado and friend of Theo Fabergé, to advise on plans to revive Fabergé as a luxury jeweller.
+Geza Von Habsburg, an internationally renowned Fabergé expert and author, joined the Team as Curatorial Director and the Fabergé company was relaunched at Goodwood House, Sussex at 9am on the 9th September 2009 with a collection of high jewellery by the late Frédéric Zaavy – the first workmaster for almost a century.
+In 2011 Fabergé came full circle when they launched a series of egg objet and pendants during couture week in Paris.

 Collaborations with workmasters at the top of their specific field continue – like the piece held by the Roux Family on cover of this book.
 Sarah Fabergé presented the first ever Restaurant Association Award for Services to Hospitality to three members of the Roux family at the Restaurant Association Gala Dinner in London’s Savoy Hotel.